Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/working-with-templates.md

 ### Using Blocks

 Blocks can be used to embed a view or partial into another template.
-Blocks are particularly useful when you would like different templates to share a common wrapper.
+Blocks are particularly useful when you want different templates to share a common wrapper.

-In the example below notice that the content file is referencing `index.html`, and not `wrapper.html`.
+In the example below, notice that the content file is referencing `index.html`, and not `wrapper.html`.

 ##### content/index.txt